Manhattan Clam Chowder

-This hearty, chunky tomato-based Red Clam Chowder recipe is loaded with fresh chopped clams, tender potatoes, fennel, and smoky bacon.
-Also known as Manhattan Clam Chowder, this recipe is the perfect soup to warm you up on a chilly evening, to heat up for lunch, or to serve to house guests during the holiday season.
+This red clam chowder recipe is the perfect soup to warm you up on a chilly evening, to heat up for lunch, or to serve to house guests.

 While you may think of Creamy New England Seafood Chowder or Rich Corn Chowder when you hear the word “chowder,” but did you know there’s also another chowder without cream known as Red Clam Chowder or Manhattan Clam Chowder?
 It is a hearty tomato-based, and yes red chowder.
 Our homemade recipe has plenty of chopped clams, chunks of tender veggies and potatoes, and a flavorful savory broth instead of milk or cream.